carlos-gg/carlos-gg.github.io/_pages/software.md

         overlay_filter: 0.2
 ---

-Feel free to visit my [Github](https://github.com/carlgogo/) profile.
+Almost everything I code is open source and goes to [Github](https://github.com/carlgogo/).
+Feel free to take a look.
 Below, a few selected repositories with code for astronomical high-contrast imaging:

+## SODINN

+The SODINN package is the consolidation and evolution of the framework proposed in Gomez Gonzalez et al. 2018.
+This is work in progress and is being developed "in the open" (see the repository on [Github](https://github.com/carlgogo/sodinn)), as an exercise of open science.
+This framework for exoplanet detection in multidimensional (3d and 4d arrays) high-contrast imaging datacubes consists of 2 main components: a labeled data generation system and a discriminator, in the form of a deep neural network.

 ## VIP